We are about to tell you something that may drastically change the way you look at the world. Prepare yourself, you may want to sit down for this…

 What Did The Italians Eat Before Pizza And Pasta?

 Well, what many people don’t realize about Italy is that it was made up of a number of states and smaller countries until the Roman Empire.
-And many of these states kept their personal identities, even after joining the empire.
+And many of these states kept their personal identities, even after joining the empire, including their local cuisines.

 From ancient food writings and travelers’ notes, we do know that seasoning has always been an important part of Italian cuisine.
 We can see this in writings from 400 BCE right through to modern Italian cookbooks.